felixse/FluentTerminal/README.md

 - When the solution is first opened, it will help to set the architecture to x64 for testing, as we didn't install the ARM cross-compiling stuff for VS2017 and we only include pre-compiled winpty binaries for x86 and x64.
   - **For this reason, the default architecture of "Any CPU" will fail to build, and you will have to choose either x64 or x86**
 - When first built, Visual studio will spend a significant amount of time resolving dependencies, and fetching additional components via nuGet.
 This is normal.
-  - If you have done the steps so far correctly, and the build is left as a debug build, then the solution should build successfully and should launch correctly when you press F5.
+  - If you have done the steps so far correctly, and the build is left as a debug build, then the solution should build and launch when you press F5.

 ### Subsequent Builds